colomemaria/epiScanpy/README.rst

 **Episcanpy** is a toolkit to analyse single cell chromatin (ATACseq) and methylation (BSseq) data.

-The documentation of Episcanpy is available at <https://episcanpy.readthedocs.io/en/latest/>
+The documentation of epiScanpy is available at <https://episcanpy.readthedocs.io/en/latest/>
+If epiScanpy is useful to your research, consider citing epiScanpy (`Biorxiv link`)

-It is based on scanpy (`Genome Biology (2018)`), Read scanpy documentation_.
+It is based on scanpy (`Genome Biology (2018)`).
+Read scanpy documentation_.

 We are still working on pip install procedure, the documentation and loading a stable version of episcanpy to release.
 Everything will get available as soon as possible.

+.. _Biorxiv link: https://
 .. _Genome Biology (2018): https://doi.org/10.1186/s13059-017-1382-0
 .. _documentation: https://scanpy.readthedocs.io